-- · If we terminate Mr. Oliviero's employment without "cause" or Mr. Oliviero resigns for "good reason," at any time other than at the time of, or within 18 months following, a change in control, then (i) his unvested equity awards that would have vested if he had continued employment for one year after his date of termination will become fully vested and he will have 12 months following his date of termination to exercise any outstanding stock options; and (ii) his Restricted Shares subject to the Market Capitalization Milestone and the FDA Approval Milestone, to the extent outstanding as of the date of termination, will remain outstanding for a period of 6 months following the date of termination and to the extent that such milestones are achieved during such 6-month period, such Restricted Shares will vest. - · If we terminate Mr. Oliviero's employment without "cause" or Mr. Oliviero resigns for "good reason" upon the occurrence of, or within 18 months following, a change in control, then all of his unvested equity awards will become fully vested and he will have 12 months following the date of termination to exercise any outstanding stock options. - · If Mr. Oliviero's employment terminates as a result of his death or "disability," then (i) his unvested equity awards that would have vested if he had continued employment for one year after his date of termination will become fully vested and he will have 12 months following his date of termination to exercise any outstanding stock options; and (ii) his Restricted Shares subject to the Market Capitalization Milestone and the FDA Approval Milestone, to the extent outstanding as of the date of termination, will remain outstanding for a period of 4 months following the date of termination and to the extent that such milestones are achieved during such 4-month period, such Restricted Shares will vest.

-· All of the Restricted Shares will vest upon the earlier occurrence of a change in our control in which the company is valued in excess of \$500,000,000 (on a fully-diluted basis).
+- If we terminate Mr. Oliviero's employment without "cause" or Mr. Oliviero resigns for "good reason," at any time other than at the time of, or within 18 months following, a change in control, then (i) his unvested equity awards that would have vested if he had continued employment for one year after his date of termination will become fully vested and he will have 12 months following his date of termination to exercise any outstanding stock options; and (ii) his Restricted Shares subject to the market capitalization milestones or the FDA approval milestones, to the extent outstanding as of the date of termination, will remain outstanding for a period of 6 months following the date of termination and to the extent that such milestones are achieved during such 6-month period, such Restricted Shares will vest. - · If we terminate Mr. Oliviero's employment without "cause" or Mr. Oliviero resigns for "good reason" upon the occurrence of, or within 18 months following, a change in control, then all of his unvested equity awards will become fully vested and he will have 12 months following the date of termination to exercise any outstanding stock options. - · If Mr. Oliviero's employment terminates as a result of his death or "disability," then (i) his unvested equity awards that would have vested if he had continued employment for one year after his date of termination will become fully vested and he will have 12 months following his date of termination to exercise any outstanding stock options; and (ii) his Restricted Shares subject to the market capitalization milestones or the FDA approval milestones, to the extent outstanding as of the date of termination, will remain outstanding for a period of 4 months following the date of termination and to the extent that such milestones are achieved during such 4-month period, such Restricted Shares will vest. - · All of the Restricted Shares provided for in the Employment Agreement will vest upon the earlier occurrence of a "change in our control" of the Company, as defined in the Employment Agreement, in which the company is valued in excess of \$500,000,000 (on a fully diluted basis).